 - Dvorak (Baybayin): kbdph05b_setup.exe

 - Windows automatically activates your newly installed keyboard layout.
 Simply press (Left) Alt+Shift to switch between layouts.
 You type the ₱eso sign by pressing (RightAlt)/AltGr+p. ñ by (RightAlt)/AltGr+n; Ñ by (RightAlt)/AltGr+N and so on.

 The font included in the zip file is a Unicode-only and Website-embed compatible version of Nordenx‘s Baybayin brush font.
 Update 2018-03-20: Removed the special font in the package as I do not have permission to redistribute the Unicode-only version.
 Check our font wiki here instead.

 See the keyboard layout images here.

-*** The Philippines National Keyboard Layout is a project of Ubuntu Philippines LoCo Team.
+*** The Philippines Unicode Keyboard Layout is a project of Ubuntu Philippines LoCo Team.
 Project contact: JC John Sese Cuneta; XMPP/Jabber [email protected]***